Washington County, Kansas

-Washington County (standard abbreviation: WS) is a county located in the U.S. state of Kansas.
+Washington County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Washington.
 As of the 2020 census, the county population was 5,530.
-Its county seat and largest city is Washington.
+The county was named for George Washington, the 1st president of the United States.

 History

 Early history

 For millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 Numerous tribes lived on the Great Plains including the: Arapaho, Cheyenne, Comanche, Sioux, Ute, Otoe, Kansa, Kiowa, Osage, Omaha, Ponca, Pawnee, and Wichita.
 These tribes were sustained by a seemingly inexhaustible supply of buffalo that then numbered in the tens of millions.

 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1857, Washington County was established.
 The Oregon-California Trail, the Overland Stage Line, and the Pony Express all ran through Washington County.
-The Hollenberg Way Station opened in 1857 and operated until 1872 in the northeast corner of the county.
+The Hollenberg Way Station opened in 1857 and operated until 1872 in the northeastern corner of the county.